Updated: April 18, 2023 - 14 min read

 Next, identify key influencers in the product management world and start building relationships with them.
 Here are some tips to networking with PM’s:

-- Start providing value.
-Do this by promoting their blog posts, projects, or finding ways to connect them with other resources or people that could be helpful for them to meet.
+Start providing value.
+Do this by promoting their blog posts, and projects, or finding ways to connect them with other resources or people that could be helpful for them to meet.

 Then, when it feels right and if they’re located nearby, take this new relationship to the next level.

-Ask if they’re be up for grabbing a coffee or having a quick chat over Skype to talk more in-depth about what it’s like being a product manager.
+Ask if they’re up for grabbing a coffee or having a quick chat over Skype to talk more in-depth about what it’s like being a Product Manager.

 Step #3: Build and ship a side project

 Building a side project is your secret weapon for getting a job as a Product Manager.

 Here’s why: A side project represents much more than just a willingness to pursue your hobbies in your free time, it shows a real-world demonstration of your skills and abilities when it comes to building an actual product.